 The battle between the creators of Light City and the city over the vibrant event’s intellectual property rights has taken a new turn.
-Brooke Hall Allen and Justin Allen on Friday responded to the city’s lawsuit that was filed last month with a countersuit accusing the city of fraud, trademark infringement and civil conspiracy, among other claims.
+Brooke Hall Allen and Justin Allen on Friday responded to a city lawsuit, filed last month, with a countersuit accusing the city of fraud, trademark infringement and civil conspiracy, among other claims.

-In a letter shared with Fishbowl last night and published online today, the Allens write that their filing is “an effort to stand up for our rights and to challenge the outdated systems that are stifling innovation and holding our city back.”
-They also thanked the public for their support following the news that they were being taken to court.
+In a letter shared with Fishbowl last night, the Allens said their filing is “an effort to stand up for our rights and to challenge the outdated systems that are stifling innovation and holding our city back.”
+The couple thanked the public for their support following the news that the city’s arts council was taking them to court.

-Last month, the Baltimore Office of Promotion and the Arts (BOPA) sued the Allens over ownership rights, saying the couple falsely claimed they owned the trademarks and design elements to the event and failed to book speakers for the Light City U innovation conference.
-BOPA’s filing called for compensation from the Allens and asked a judge to decide who legally owns the rights to Light City.
+Last month, the Baltimore Office of Promotion and the Arts sued the Allens over ownership rights, saying the pair falsely claimed they owned the trademarks and design elements to the event and failed to book speakers for the Light City U innovation conference.
+BOPA’s filing called for compensation from the Allens and asked a judge to decide who legally owns the rights to the Light City festival.

-However, three weeks later, the Allens have written that “BOPA is attempting to take what’s not theirs,” and has asked that judge to keep BOPA from using the Light City trademarks amid ongoing litigation.
+But three weeks later, the Allens now say “BOPA is attempting to take what’s not theirs,” and have asked a judge to keep BOPA from using the Light City trademarks amid ongoing litigation.

-They say their original deal with the city permitted BOPA to organize the light installations and music while they would handle the innovation conference.
+The Allens say their original deal permitted BOPA to organize the light installations and music while the couple would handle the innovation conference.
 They added that they did not initially approach the office for help “because it is our opinion that BOPA has not yet produced a world-class event.”
-However, the parties ended up partnering up to save money on the whole operation, they wrote.
+However, both parties ended up partnering to save money on the whole operation, they said in their filing.

-According to their filing, the Allens conceptualized Light City Baltimore five years before it happened and named the event in August 2013.
-They got their inspiration from festivals in Sydney, Australia, Berlin and Kobe, Japan, and consulted with Sydney’s light festival organizer in the planning stages.
-They also obtained private funding, met with investors well before linking up with BOPA and held a reception for sponsors before linking up with BOPA, they claim.
+The Allens are arguing they conceptualized Light City Baltimore five years before it happened and named the event in August 2013.
+They were inspired by festivals in Sydney, Australia, Berlin and Kobe, Japan, and consulted with Sydney’s light festival organizer during the planning stages.
+They also obtained private funding, met with investors and held a reception for sponsors well before linking up with BOPA, they claim.

-Beyond noting the work they put in before BOPA got involved, the Allens say that after they reached a deal to work together, the city did a poor job of assembling the light attractions.
-They say the office didn’t work with the Australian consultant they hired, failed to hire a qualified creative director and made “a number of costly mistakes that could have been avoided.”
+Beyond noting the work they put in before the city’s nonprofit arts council got involved, the Allens say that after agreeing to work together, the city didn’t hold up its end of the deal by failing to properly organize the light attractions.
+They say BOPA didn’t work with the Australian consultant they hired, failed to hire a qualified creative director and made “a number of costly mistakes that could have been avoided.”

-The statement goes on to say that that the Allens were allegedly seeking up to $2.6 in a settlement before BOPA took them to court.
-“Light City is not the City of Baltimore–it is a grassroots, nonprofit festival that is trying to get off the ground, and it’s terrible that two people would attempt to hold a nonprofit financially hostage like this,” the statement continues.
+BOPA’s statement also says the Allens were seeking up to $2.6 in a settlement before the arts council took them to court.
+“Light City is not the City of Baltimore–it is a grassroots, nonprofit festival that is trying to get off the ground, and it’s terrible that two people would attempt to hold a nonprofit financially hostage like this.”

-An attorney representing the Allens wrote in a statement on Wednesday that the notion that they are motivated solely by money “is offensive and patently untrue.”
+An attorney representing the Allens said Wednesday that the notion they are motivated solely by money “is offensive and patently untrue.”

-“Once the Allens made a request for compensation, Mr. McDaniel’s clients took three weeks to respond,” wrote attorney Julie Hopkins in an email.
+“Once the Allens made a request for compensation, Mr. McDaniel’s clients took three weeks to respond,” attorney Julie Hopkins said via email.
 “Their counteroffer was not only unreasonable, but they demanded that the Allens respond to that offer within 24 hours.”

-This legal battle is unfolding after negotiations between both parties during the summer failed.
+This legal battle is unfolding after negotiations between both parties failed during the summer.
 Even with the ongoing dispute, the city is moving forward with the second edition of Light City, scheduled for March 31-April 8, 2017.